MaxStelmah/Tools/README.md

 Here I am going to post some part of my framework, which is making live, development and tests easier.

-FilesLib.py - library for handling files and folders (list files, copy files, clear folders ...)
+### FilesLib.py - library for handling files and folders (list files, copy files, clear folders ...)

+#### def copyDifferentImages(folderForScanningImages, folderForResImages, filterPersent) # you can filter you images to find some specific pictures

-ImagesLib.py - library for handling Images (find different images, blend images ...)
+### ImagesLib.py - library for handling Images (find different images, blend images ...)

-ParsedLog.py - very simple class for handling logs.
+### ParsedLog.py - very simple class for handling logs.

-GraphTimeLine.py - the tool for comparing results on a timescale.
+### GraphTimeLine.py - the tool for comparing results on a timescale.
 For example use autovision_v1 and autovision_v2 folders to see, how GrapTimeline working is.
 See the screenshot below.
 ![GrapTimeline screenshot](https://github.com/MaxStelmah/Tools/blob/add_first_tools/GraphTimeLineImg.png "Screenshot")

+### svc checker - is a simple but wonderful tool to show you which Windows service felt down.
+Very useful to test with, if your Windows application makes it's own services.